 If you do not prepare yourself before stepping out into the market, you will most likely end up wasting time and money on random, ineffective activities.
-The better your research is, the better the results when doing business.
-Once you have identified what you can offer (and there is a proof that it is marketable) and what market and companies would be ideal for your business, it is time to make a list of potential buyers.
+The better your research is, the better results you will get in doing business.
+Once you have identified what you can offer (and there is a proof that it is marketable), what market and companies would be ideal for your business, it is time to make a list of potential buyers.
 Turn that list into a shortlist.
 Invest in researching those potential buyers.

 - In general, clients’ motivations change over time.
 In difficult economic times this often boils down to cost savings, while at other times there might be a shortage of available personnel or the desire to tap into a new market.
 Follow the market developments and tailor your offer accordingly.

-- For ten tips on how to find buyers, also look at the study Finding Buyers on the European outsourcing market.
+- For tips on how to find buyers, also look at the study Finding Buyers on the European outsourcing market.

 2. Have your sales pitch ready

 A sales pitch is a talk about the product or service you are trying to sell.
 The intention of a sales pitch is to persuade people to buy it.
 Successful selling in offshore outsourcing is all about building a professional relationship with your prospects, starting a dialogue (rather than you having a monologue) with them and demonstrating how your offer provides a direct solution to their problem.
 Your sales pitch is the starting point of such dialogue and professional relationship with your prospect.

 A sales pitch is sometimes also called an elevator pitch; because you should be able to tell the story in the time it takes you to ride an elevator with a prospect, a maximum of one to two minutes.
 It should be short and have a clear message.
 It should explain very clearly what you do best (what you are selling), the problems your solution is solving, how is that related to the problems your (potential) customer is facing, an idea of how your solution will help them and what their success will look like as a result of buying your product or service.